Workflow

 - Select the text you’ve just added.

-- Use the plugin / extension for your editor to wrap the text in a
+- Use the ESLint plugin or VS Code extension in your code editor to wrap the text in a

-attribute will gets used to store updates in the Stringtale’s database and retrieve those once the text has changed.
+nameattribute is used to store updates in Stringtale’s database and retrieve them once the text has changed.

 Pulling in changes that have been made externally